 As they say, it’s not the quantity but the quality that matters.
 Instead of long trips, cut the days down to two or three.
 List the attractions and activities that strike your fancy, then pick a tour that lets you experience these within a realistic amount of time.
 Trust us: an action-packed weekend is better than a long-drawn week of doing the same things on the travel itinerary.
-Weekend excursions are incredibly refreshing when done right.
+Weekend excursions and one-night breaks are incredibly refreshing when done right.
 Besides, most people don’t have a week to spare.

 While it’s wise to plan trips far in advance, it’s also advisable to check out last-minute deals.
 Companies know that hardly anyone books a tour on departure day, so they offer discounts as the trip nears to attract more guests.

 Not sure which weekend excursion to try?
 Consider a paddle boarding holiday in Cornwall, a food tour in Edinburgh or book a weekend narrowboat trip through UK’s canals.